 Aim to drink 1 liter of water for every 22 kilograms you weigh.
 For example, I weigh 69 kg and usually drink about 3 liters of water per day.
 I know it sounds like a lot to drink each day.

-I used to think that 2 liters was a lot a while ago.
-Once I made my 1 liter of lemon water first thing in the morning non-negotiable, it became so much easier.
+Once I made my 1 liter of lemon water first thing in the morning non-negotiable, it became so much easier to drink 2 to 3 liters a day.
 You need to make a decision for better health.

 If you’re more advanced with your detoxing protocol, feel free to kick it up a notch.
 Consider doing a colon cleanse and fasting.
 Fasting has been used for generations to heal oneself from illness.

 According to Doctor Sebi, the longer you can fast for, the more you’ll heal (obviously to a point, you don’t want to fast until you fade away completely).
 There are four main types of fasting protocols that we focus on.
-Intermittent fasting, raw food fasting, juice fasting or water fasting.
+Juice fasting, Intermittent fasting, Raw food fasting, or Water fasting.

 Raw food is when you eat a plant-based diet.
 No animal products (meats) or by-products like milk, yogurt, cheese, or eggs.
 You could consider doing purely a fruit detox, which is very effective for healing.